NSHipster/articles/2013-04-15-nssecurecoding.md

 ref: "http://developer.apple.com/library/mac/#documentation/Foundation/Reference/NSSecureCoding_Protocol_Ref/content/NSSecureCoding.html"
 category: Cocoa
 rating: 6.0
-description: "A short post for this week: everything you need to know about NSSecureCoding."
+excerpt: "A short post for this week: everything you need to know about NSSecureCoding."
 ---

 A short post for this week: everything you need to know about `NSSecureCoding`.